 It is a good idea for all adults, no matter their health situation, to prepare for the future by having their affairs in order.
-These legal documents help you:
+The following legal documents are tools to help you do that:

 - A will is a legal document that designates who will receive your money and belongings and who will be responsible for your children (in the absence of another parent).
-If there is no will in place, an agent of the state may become responsible for these decisions. - A living will is a legal document to let your doctor know what kind of medical care you want at the end of your life if you can't speak for yourself. - A durable power of attorney is a person who will make health care decisions for you if you can't make them yourself. - A do not resuscitate (DNR) order is an order for your doctor if you decide that you would not like heroic measures to be taken in the event of cardiac or respiratory arrest.
+If there is no will in place, an agent of the state may become responsible for these decisions. - A living will is a legal document to let your doctor know what kind of medical care you want at the end of your life if you can't speak for yourself. - A durable power of attorney is a person who will make healthcare decisions for you if you are unable to make them yourself. - A do not resuscitate (DNR) order is an order for your doctor if you decide that you would not like heroic measures to be taken in the event of cardiac or respiratory arrest.